Want to know how to make a game? Check out this development guide explaining a step-by-step process to create a game from scratch.

 More than 40% of the world's population are now gamers, showcasing the widespread appeal of gaming.
 With around 8 billion people globally, this represents a large market share that continues to grow as gaming becomes more popular.

 This trend not only speaks to the entertainment value of games but also highlights the diverse and expanding demographics of gamers.
-The combination of the industry's impressive growth and the increasing number of gamers worldwide creates a promising opportunity for investment in game development.
+The combination of the industry's impressive growth and the increasing number of gamers worldwide creates a promising opportunity for investment in games.

 Here is a detailed step-by-step process on how to make a game.